Un-brie-lievable escape: Driver could have become 'grated cheese'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Senior Sergeant Anthony Bond said a 54-year-old woman was attempting to overtake a truck carrying a load of scaffolding gear in the Northern Motorway (State Highway 1) about 9am yesterday.
+Senior Sergeant Anthony Bond said a 54-year-old woman was attempting to overtake a truck carrying a load of scaffolding gear in the Northern Motorway (State Highway 1) in Dunedin about 9am yesterday.

-She realised she did not have enough passing lane in front of her to complete the manovure so she sharply pulled in, ahead of the truck.
+She realised she did not have enough passing lane in front of her to complete the manoeuvre so she sharply pulled in, ahead of the truck.

 As a result the scaffolding truck pushed her forward into the rear of another 30 tonne truck, which was laden with cheese and heading in the same direction.